WasabiMushyPeas/E28-Turbo/README.md

 ### Piping

+The piping will be 3" and will be made by me.

 ### Intake Manifold

+You can use the stock intake manifold.

 ### Throttle Body

+The stock throttle body is capable of supporting the target power.
+However some modifications may be needed to add a TPS.

 ### MAP Sensor

+The GM 3 bar MAP sensor is a good choice for this build.

 ### IAT Sensor

+The GM Open Element Sensor is a good choice for this build.

 ### TPS Sensor

+The Bosh E34 TPS sensor is a good choice for this build.

 ### Exhaust Manifold